 Just remember to take a few steps back when you are sizing things up.

-Colors, hues, and undertones can take on a different look from a distance than they do close-up.
+Sometimes colors, hues, and undertones look different from a distance than they do close up.

 And once you get a new piece of furniture in your home, you’ll spend most of the time looking at it from a distance, not inspecting it from a few inches away!

 Tip #4: Be Aware of the Lighting in Your Room

 Just like distance, the lighting of a room makes a difference in how things look.